gorfo66/flashbird-homeassistant/README.md

 - battery level: exposes the current battery level of the tracker
 - bike battery: exposes the battery voltage of the bike
 - smartKey battery: exposes the battery level of the Smart key associated to the tracker
+- alert level: exposes the current on going alert
+- alert time stamp: exposes the timestamp of the current alert

+You also have access to some diagnostic sensors that helps identifying problems with the integration:
 - last refresh date: exposes the last datetime the data was updated either from websocket or from api
 - refresh rate: exposes the average refresh rate of the last 10 minutes